Making the Case for the Power to Decide

 But today, more than 19 million women eligible for publicly funded contraception don’t have access to the full range of birth control methods where they live.
 That is, 49 out of 50 women in need live in what we call contraceptive deserts.
 To get the method of birth control that works for them, they have to search for a clinic and often have to travel more than an hour to get there—which also means extra gas or bus fare, time away from school, unpaid time off work, extra child care, and the list goes on.

-Women who decide to become pregnant, rather than having it “just happen,” are better prepared emotionally and financially for the demands of having a baby.
+Women who decide to become pregnant and have a child, rather than having it “just happen,” are better prepared emotionally and financially for the demands of having a baby.
 But they can’t make that decision if they lack information and access to contraception.
 As a result, about 80 percent of pregnancies among young women age 18 to 29 are described by the women themselves as unplanned.

 Although teen pregnancy has long been a recognized challenge—and rates have plummeted in the past two decades—unplanned pregnancy among young women age 18 to 29 has received less attention.
 Power to Decide, informed by evidence that unplanned pregnancy among teens and young adults can put opportunity at risk, focuses here.
 As a result of our work and the work of countless others, there have been historic declines in teen pregnancy and an 18 percent decline in unintended pregnancies among women in their 20s between 2008 and 2011.
 That’s worth celebrating—but more work remains to ensure that everyone has the power to decide.